AdobeAtAdobe/kirby_docs/acpdr/api-specification/markdown/narrative/technical_overview/schema_registry/standard_schemas/acp_standard_schemas.md

 #### ExperienceEvent

-The ExperienceEvent Standard Schema is used to capture the state when a set of events occurred, including the point in time and identities of the subject.
+The ExperienceEvent Standard Schema is used to capture the state when a set of events occurred, including the point in time and identity of the subject involved.
 Experience Events are fact records of what occurred, thus they are immutable and represent what happened without aggregation or interpretation.
-They are critical for time-domain analytics as they allow for observation and analysis of changes that occur in a given window of time and allow for comparison with other windows of time to track trends.
+They are critical for time-domain analytics as they allow for observation and analysis of changes that occur in a given window of time and the comparison between multiple windows of time to track trends.

-Experience Events can be either either explicit or implicit.
+Experience Events can be either explicit or implicit.
 Explicit events are directly observable human actions taking place during a point in a journey.
-Implicit events are events that are being raised without a direct human action, but still relate to a person.
-Examples of implicit events are the scheduled sending of email newsletters, battery voltage reaching a certain threshold, or a credit card settling.
+Implicit events are events that are raised without a direct human action, but still relate to an individual.
+Examples of implicit events are the scheduled sending of email newsletters, battery voltage reaching a certain threshold, or a settling credit card.

 While not all events are easily categorized across all data sources, it is extremely valuable to harmonize similar events into similar types where possible for processing.